OSForestry/OSForestry.github.io/about.md

 ### Contact

 If have questions or have an interest in OS Forestry, check out the join page [here](/join).
-Or contact admins directly at [info@forestry.tech](mailto:info@forestry.tech).
+Or contact admins directly at [info@osforestry.org](mailto:info@osforestry.org).